-- You must have clearance from our staff before you return to driving, travel, or work.
+• You must have clearance from our staff before you return to driving, travel, or work.
 You can discuss this at your first postoperative visit.
-There may be other aspects of your care that will require separate clearance from other physicians. - In general, you can expect to be out of work for 3-4 weeks after surgery.
+There may be other aspects of your care that will require separate clearance from other physicians.

+- In general, you can expect to be out of work for 4-6 weeks after surgery.
 Returning to work is a highly individual decision and you can discuss this with Dr. Vasudevan at your follow-up appointment. - In general, you may return to driving when: - You are no longer taking narcotic/opioid pain medications. - You can safely enter and exit the car without feeling dizzy or unsteady.

-Call our office if you experience any of the following:
+Call our office immediately if you experience any of the following:

-- Fever greater than 101°F that does not respond to Tylenol or other medication - Redness, drainage (especially clear fluid drainage), or increased swelling around your wound - Shaking chills or stiff neck - Severe, persistent headaches not relieved by medication - Increased drowsiness, confusion, or inability to think clearly - Worsening nausea or vomiting - Worsening visual or speech problems - Increased weakness, numbness, or tingling in the extremities - New or worsening seizures - Shortness of breath, chest pain, severe leg pain or swelling
+- Fever greater than 101°F that does not respond to Tylenol or other medication - Severe, persistent pain not relieved by medication - Increased weakness, numbness, or tingling in the extremities - Redness, drainage (especially clear fluid), or increased swelling around your incision - Shortness of breath, chest pain, severe leg pain or swelling